MicrosoftEdge/MSEdgeExplainers/ImageResource-color_scheme/explainer.md

 ]
 ```

-Without a defined `color_scheme`, the value of "no-preference" would be assigned.
+Without a defined `color_scheme`, the value of "light" would be assigned.

 ## Open Questions